j3rrywan9/rust-study/docs/programming_rust.md

 #### Trait Objects

+There are two ways of using traits to write polymorphic code in Rust: trait objects and generics.

+This may be surprising if you're coming from C# or Java, but the reason is simple.
+In Java, a variable of type `OutputStream` (the Java standard interface analogous to `std::io::Write`) is a reference to any object that implements `OutputStream`.
+The fact that it's a reference goes without saying.
+It's the same with interfaces in C# and most other languages.

+What we want in Rust is the same thing, but in Rust, references are explicit:
 ```rust
 let mut buf: Vec<u8> = vec![];
 let writer: &mut dyn Write = &mut buf;  // ok